metabase/metabase/docs/developers-guide/driver-changelog.md

 # Driver Interface Changelog

+## Metabase 0.47.0

+- A new driver feature has been added: `:schemas`.
+This feature signals whether the database organises tables in schemas (also known as namespaces) or not.
+Most databases have schemas so this feature is supported on by default.
+  An implemention of the multimethod `metabase.driver/database-supports?` for `:schemas` is required only if the database doesn't store tables in schemas.

 ## Metabase 0.46.0

 - The process for building a driver has changed slightly in Metabase 0.46.0.
 Your build command should now look